 There is only so much we can control, so why sweat the stuff we can’t?
 When you have a setback, laugh it off.
 Do what you need to do to get through it, but do not let it break you down mentally.
 Odds are, if you look at your situation in the grand scheme of things, this setback will be nothing but a blip on the road to where you are going.

 Sometimes worries can get trapped in our heads, and constantly thinking about them is stressful.
 Writing will help you get them out of your head.
-Allow yourself to write down your worries in a worry notebook when they come to your mind, but limit yourself to only a couple minutes of writing time and then move on.
+Allow yourself to write down your worries in a worry notebook when they come to your mind, but limit yourself to only a couple minutes of writing time, and then move on.

 7. Think about the worst-case scenario.

-It can be really easy to find yourself in a low point if a few things don’t go your way.
+It can be really easy to find yourself at a low point if a few things don’t go your way.
 The easiest way to stay calm is to get comfortable with the idea of the worst-case scenario.
 So, what’s the worst that could happen?
 You may have to shut down your business and start over.
 Thinking about this often, you will soon realize what the important things are in your life, like your health and family.

 8. Look at it as an opportunity.

 Every single time I have experienced a so-called “setback,” it has really been an opportunity in disguise.
-Sure, the road got a little bit bumpy at times, but because I focused on making whatever shifts, changes or upgrades were needed to avoid the same issue in the future, I was able to turn every single one into a huge growth opportunity that made my life exponentially better going forward.
+Sure, the road got a little bit bumpy at times.
+But because I focused on making whatever shifts, changes or upgrades were needed to avoid the same issue in the future, I was able to turn every single one into a huge growth opportunity that made my life exponentially better going forward.